-“This is probably the easiest of Grand Cross configurations to have in one’s chart, as these folks are so adaptable,” says Kavanaugh.
+“This is probably the easiest of Grand Cross configurations to have in one’s chart, as these folks are so adaptable,” says Kavanagh.
 “But still, this placement has its challenges when it comes to maintaining focus and precision and clear communication.
 The person can be a little scatterbrained.”

 Plainly put, while a Grand Cross can be pretty heavy to bear, it doesn’t have to break you.
 In fact, those who have a Grand Cross in their chart are often quite formidable as a result of having to work so hard to be who they are.
-“Grand Crosses are motivating with the potential to be character building,” says Kavanaugh.
+“Grand Crosses are motivating with the potential to be character building,” says Kavanagh.
 “Just don’t let the energies overwhelm you, and instead channel any tension into productive action.”

 Loading More Posts...